Anant3008/S72_ANANT_ECOMMERCE/readme.md

 ---

+## Milestone 2: Login Page Implementation

+In this milestone, I've added a **login page** using React and styled it with **Tailwind CSS**.
+This marks an important step in the project as I'm now able to create a simple user login system.

+**Key updates include:**
+- **Login Page UI:** Created a simple login page where users can input their credentials (email and password).
+- **Tailwind CSS Integration:** Used Tailwind to quickly style the login page with modern UI components.
+- **React State Management:** Managed form inputs and basic state within the React app to handle login credentials.

+This login page will serve as the foundation for adding authentication functionality in the future.

+---

 ## Project Description

 I'm creating a basic online store where users can browse products, add them to a cart, and pretend to buy them (no real payments yet!).
 This is my first full-stack project, and I'm excited to learn how websites actually work behind the scenes.
 The project will start simple and grow as I learn more.